thestarlab/thestarlab.github.io/papers.md

   Random Forests-Based Geostatistical Approach.
 Environmental Pollution, 235, 272-282.

-  [The PM2.5 concentration dataset generated in this paper (a time series of 1km resolution for the United States during 2000-2015) is also available.](https://github.com/thestarlab/pm25-gridded-time-series)
+  [The generated PM2.5 concentration dataset in this paper (times series of 1km resolution for the United States during 2000-2015) is available.](https://github.com/thestarlab/pm25-gridded-time-series)

 - Gao, Y., Wang, S., Padmanabhana, A., Yin, J. and **Cao**, G. (2017), Mapping spatiotemporal patterns of events using social media: a case study of influenza trends.
 International Journal of Geographical Information Science. (accepted)